Archive for the ‘Opinions’ Category— Posted in Customer service, Opinions with No comments so far

 Finally, I come back to my Toastmasters friends – I spent Saturday at our East of England Division Speech Contest, which is always a great way to spend a Saturday, and more time with a new mentee, this time from China.

 More feelgood moments soon – what has made you feel good recently?Like what you read?
-Share it via Twitter and Facebook, or Comments Off — Posted in Customer service, Opinions with Comments Off so far
+Share it via Twitter and Facebook, or Comments Off on Feelgood Moments — Posted in Customer service, Opinions with Comments Off on The Happy Man so far

 I was travelling to London on the train the other day, as I often do.
 Most people were on their way to work, engrossed in their phones, Kindles, newspapers, music – anything to take their mind off what they were going to spend the rest of the day doing – well, perhaps not all of them, but so many people go to work because they have to, not because they want to.